-For purposes of sentencing, there are four (4) different classes of misdemeanors in Virginia.
-In reality, there are really five (5) types of misdemeanors, because there is an unclassified type in Virginia.
+For sentencing, there are four (4) different classes of misdemeanors in Virginia.
+In reality, there are five (5) types of misdemeanors because there is an unclassified type in Virginia.

-A Virginia Class 1 Misdemeanor is the most serious category of misdemeanors.
-Examples of class 1 misdemeanors: reckless driving, driving while under the influence of drugs or alcohol (DUI), assault & battery.
-The Virginia Code authorizes the following possible maximum sentences…
+A Virginia Class 1 misdemeanor is the most serious category of misdemeanor.
+Examples of class 1 misdemeanors are reckless driving, driving while under the influence of drugs or alcohol (DUI), assault, and battery.
+The Virginia Code authorizes the following possible maximum sentences:

-…however, depending upon the specific charge, there may be other consequences (for example, loss of driving privileges).
-In addition, the court may impose both of the above maximum punishments for a conviction of a Class 1 Misdemeanor in Virginia.
+However, depending on the specific charge, there may be other consequences (for example, loss of driving privileges).
+In addition, the court may impose both of the above maximum punishments for a conviction of a Class 1 misdemeanor in Virginia.

-Examples include: destruction of property (in some cases), possession of a controlled substance classified as Schedule V.
+Examples include destruction of property (in some cases) and possession of a controlled substance classified as Schedule V.

-Examples include drunk in public charges, and possession of a Schedule VI controlled substance.
+Examples include drunk in public and possession of a Schedule VI controlled substance.

 The Virginia Code: